-The second important aspect of becoming a notary is to first dust off each and every requirement mentioned in your countryâ€™s law.
-As in some parts of USA, the notary commissions are usually at the county level, whenever it is pleaded by the county.
-The application process is usually very different by the county, so it is best that you should thoroughly research all the requirements that are applied to your state.
+The second important aspect of becoming a notary is dusting off each requirement mentioned in your country's law.
+As in some parts of the USA, the notary commissions are usually at the county level whenever the county pleads.
+The application process is usually very different by county, so thoroughly research all the requirements for your state.

 Most counties insist on drug tests as well!!

-The next step is to register your commission with both the state and county government so that there is no flaw left in your career.
-Mostly, it is the county that forwards your application to the San Francisco Secretary of State, who issues you the notary public certificate.
+The next step is to register your commission with the state and county government so that no flaw is left in your career.
+Mostly, the county forwards your application to the San Francisco Secretary of State, who issues you the notary public certificate.

-Also, it is important to keep in record the type of document that was notarized; the type of notarization that was performed; the name of the person whose signature they are affirming and the confirmation of the personâ€™s identity; the date at which the document was notarized along with the location in which the document was notarized.
+Also, it is important to keep in the record the type of document that was notarized, the type of notarization that was performed, the name of the person whose signature they are affirming and the confirmation of the person's identity, the date at which the document was notarized along with the location in which the document was notarized.

-1. Identification card or the driver’s license of the person, which is issued by California
+1. Identification card or the driver’s license of the person, which California issues Department of Motor Vehicles;

 2. A copy of the United States passport;